 The Destination Master Plan

 As Canada’s largest and most-visited city, Toronto is a vibrant hub of culture, innovation, and global connection.
-To ensure the city remains competitive and welcoming to both visitors and residents, we’re creating a Destination Master Plan for the first time in Toronto’s history.
+To ensure the city remains competitive and welcoming to both visitors and residents, we’re creating a Destination Master Plan to guide the city’s next chapter.

 Building on the city’s strong visitor economy—the total economic activity generated by visitors to Toronto for leisure, business or events, which included nearly $9 billion in spending in 2024—the Destination Master Plan will create a 10-year strategic roadmap for sustainable tourism growth that benefits all.